 It should be stated in a separate section before the references.
 Author may provide any acknowledgement related to the research, such as funding assistance, experimental assistance, language improvement, proof reading the article, writing assistance and providing a space for the work.

-References must be listed in alphabetical order in a separate sheet immediately after Acknowledgment.
-When the references are cited in the text, the author’ name should be given first followed by the year of literature published: Kim (2005) or Kim and Lee (2005) or Kim et al. (2005), and (Kim, 2005) or (Kim and Lee, 2005) (Kim et al., 2005) or (Lee et al., 2005; Kim et al., 2007; Park et al., 2008, Note: should be listed by year order).
+References must be listed in numerical order cited in the text in a separate sheet immediately after Acknowledgement.
+When the references are cited in the text, they should be presented numerically at the end of contents with square brackets [ ].
 Author should note carefully the style and order to list references.
 Examples are given below.

 Chapter in a book